sentimony/sentimony-jekyll/_posts/releases/2008-04-25-va-true-story.md

 We wish you'll enjoy this compilation, which guides you through the true story about the adventures of small Sentimon...

-Durin listenin you will be absorbed by classic ambient vibes in the start of journey and with increasing psy-ambient motion, downtempo and expressive uptempo energy.
+During listening you will be absorbed by classic ambient vibes in the start of journey and with increasing psy-ambient motion, downtempo and expressive uptempo energy.

 ---
 Tracklist: